 Executive Confidential Associate, 0149

-The position supports the NEA’s strategic objective to focus the energy and resources of its 3 million members toward the promotion of public education by providing highly skilled administrative and secretarial assistance in support of the Vice President of the Association.
+The position supports the NEA’s strategic objective to focus the energy and resources of its 3+ million members toward the promotion of public education by providing highly skilled executive administrative support of the Vice President of the Association.

 In compliance with the Americans with Disabilities Act (ADA), the following is provided: The position involves skill in using a personal computer; oral and written communication skills; skills in proofreading and editing; use of clear and articulate speech; interpersonal relations skills; reasoning and problem solving skills; ability to work in a fast-paced environment; ability to sit for long periods, stoop, bend, reach and carry light materials (up to 10 lbs.); and ability to travel by various methods of transportation, e.g., airplane, car.

-MINIMUM EDUCATION REQUIREMENT: Associate of Arts degree or related discipline or an equivalent combination of education and experience from which comparable knowledge and skills may be acquired.
-MINIMUM QUALIFICATIONS: Three years of progressively responsible experience performing a full-range of office support, including using a personal computer for word processing; developing spreadsheets/databases and presentation materials; using electronic communications, and online research; composing, editing and proofreading documents; responding to information requests; compiling, analyzing, and reporting information; handling meeting/conference logistics, and travel arrangements; and preparing/processing vouchers.
-OTHER REQUIREMENTS: Minimum typing speed – 50 wpm.
-Must be able to work extended hours on evenings and weekends.
-Work samples (e.g., presentation and other materials prepared) may be requested at time of interview.
+MINIMUM EDUCATION REQUIREMENT: Bachelor degree in Business Administration or related discipline or an equivalent combination of education and experience from which comparable knowledge and skills may be acquired.
+MINIMUM QUALIFICATIONS: Five years of progressively responsible experience performing a full-range of high level support to executive staff requiring critical thinking and problem-solving skills.
+Four years of experience using a wide range of technology, including using a personal computer for word processing; developing spreadsheets/databases and presentation materials; using electronic communications, and online research; writing, composing, editing and proofreading documents; responding to information requests; compiling, analyzing, and reporting information; overseeing meeting/conference logistics, and travel arrangements; and preparing and processing vouchers.
+OTHER REQUIREMENTS: Must be able to work extended hours on evenings and weekends.
+Work samples (e.g., presentation and other materials prepared) will be required at time of interview.
 Some travel required (10-15 overnights per year).

 TIER 1 (Essential): Demonstrated knowledge of Association programs, priorities, and initiatives.
 Demonstrated mathematical ability and proficiency in handling financial administration.
-Proven high-level skills in use of MS Word, Access, Excel, PowerPoint, and Outlook.
-Proven skills in oral and written communication, including proofreading and editing.
+Proven advanced skills in use of MS Word, Access, Excel, and PowerPoint.
+Proficiency in Outlook calendaring in creating appointments and events, organizing meetings, viewing group schedules, etc. Proven skills in oral and written communication, including drafting, proofreading and editing documents.
 Proven ability to research, analyze and report information.
-Skill in the layout and design of meeting/presentation and other informational materials.
+Demonstrated proficiency in the layout and design of meeting/presentation and other informational materials.
+Proven experience in coordinating and overseeing meetings and schedules, supporting virtual and in-person meetings/conferences as well as travel logistics.
 Demonstrated ability to handle confidential and sensitive information with discretion.
-Proven experience in coordinating schedules, supporting virtual and in-person meetings/conferences as well as travel logistics.
-Demonstrated ability to prioritize and organize work and make informed decisions and recommendations.
-Effective analytical, interpersonal, skills and ability to work independently and collaboratively within a team environment.
+Successful references.
+TIER 2 (Significant): Experience using the PeopleSoft Financial Management System.
+Demonstrated ability to work independently in prioritize and organizing work, anticipate follow up and make informed decisions and recommendations.
+Effective analytical and interpersonal, skills and ability to work collaboratively within a team environment.
 Demonstrated flexibility in handling multiple/complex projects simultaneously under stringent timeframes and changing priorities/conditions.
 Demonstrated use of sound judgment for decision-making and ability to follow through on tasks with minimal supervision.
-Successful references.
-TIER 2 (Significant): Three or more years of experience providing high-level administrative support for an executive.
-Bachelor’s degree.
-Proven ability to do critical thinking and problem-solving.
-Superior technology skills and experience using a wide variety of web, online tools and virtual meeting tools and methods to enhance effectiveness and manage work.
-Experience using the PeopleSoft Financial Management System.
-General knowledge of NEA governance and its various committees.
-Understanding of the NEA Strategic Plan.
+TIER 3 (Desirable): General knowledge of NEA governance and its various committees.
+Understanding of the NEA Strategic Plan and the Association’s budget process.
 Experience working in a non-profit unionized association or labor union.